cyberbotics/webots/docs/guide/tutorial-1-your-first-simulation-in-webots-20-minutes.md

 Select the `wallHeight` field and change its value to `0.05` instead of `0.1`.
 The wall of the arena should now be lower.

-In the Scene Tree view, the fields are displayed in a different color (depending on the theme) if they differ from their default values.
+In the [scene tree view](the-scene-tree.md), the fields are displayed in a different color (depending on the theme) if they differ from their default values.
 Now, we would like to add some objects:

 > **Hands on #4**: Double-click on the `RectangleArena` in the scene tree to close it and select it.